jianqingzheng/XBCR-net/README.md

 pip install pandas==1.1.0
 ```

-(Other settings could be also applicable)
+> Other versions of the packages could also be applicable

 ---